timguarino/Human-Factor-In-Cybersecurity/README.md

 - Email, Discord, Social Media, QR code on college bulletin board
 - Friend/classmate, more trusting

+## Impact
+In this test scenario, the impact is minimal.
+The malware is benign and we knew to use fake credentials on the phishing site.
+This project showed just how easy it was to create and execute believable phishing and malware attacks.
+With just a little bit of effort, it can be very difficult for the average person to distinguish a legitimate login page from a fake one.
+People tend to be trusting of others in a casual setting.
+Talking about your favorite video game seems harmless enough, until it's used against you in a phishing attack.
+People are the greatest asset of an organization, and also its greatest weakness.
+The best technical cybersecurity infrastructure is still susceptible to human error, incompetence, or malicious intent.

 ## Solutions
 - Multi-Factor Authentication